adventure-squad/Adventure-malawi/tmp/README.md

 Step 4.
-Now you'll have to open the CLI and paste a command in, its the one and only
+Now you'll have to open the CLI and paste a command in, its the one and only time I promise.

 Press  "`Windows + R`" then type "`cmd`" and press `Enter`.